Build Tengine, MariaDB and PHP on Ubuntu 14.04

 This is the important step to make PHP work in Tengine.
 First of all, we need to edit the configuration file of Tengine.

-3. Remove the sharp(comment) in Line 71-77, and change the HTML folder in fastcgi_param.
+3. Uncomment the location ~ \.php$ block and point fastcgi_param SCRIPT_FILENAME at the HTML folder.
 You will get content as follows:

 location ~ \.php$ {